Import Samples, Subsamples and Containers into Inventory 🧪

 Name

-plain text, non-empty value in every row
+plain text, non-empty value in every row, length limit of 255 characters

 Description